Devansh3712/JLPT-Senpai/index.md

 ## Contact Me
 &nbsp;
 All the materials on the site are available for free, and I'll also add the tips for how to study and qualify JLPT exams, and how they can be advantageous to you.
-For any queries, you can mail me at [devanshamity@gmail.com](mailto:devanshamity@gmail.com) or join our [discord server](https://discord.gg/5Kt3xbQ), and I will answer as soon as possible ;) Your support will encourage me to add more materials, so do keep supporting!
-You can also find me on [instagram](https://instagram.com/whodevansh), just text me for any questions.
+For any queries, you can mail me at [devanshamity@gmail.com](mailto:devanshamity@gmail.com) and I will answer as soon as possible ;) Your support will encourage me to add more materials, so do keep supporting!

 ## How to contribute?
 &nbsp;